 the actual amount deposited.
 Zenoti will automatically calculate the

 difference and display it in the field provided.

-8. After you finish reconciling the payouts and the deposits, scroll down and
+9. After you finish reconciling the payouts and the deposits, on the floating

 A summary of the reconciled payouts to collections appear and will display

 a.
 Your Net Payouts: Net Payouts = Gross Payouts - Fee.

 b.
 Your Net Collections: Net Collections = Gross Collections - Fee.

 If there is a difference between the Net Payouts and the Net Collections, you